Richard Gibson: Life and career

 Gibson was a main cast member in 'Allo 'Allo! for all but the final series.
 Dressed in an ankle-length leather coat and with the obligatory stiff-legged limp and walking stick, Herr Flick spent his life suppressing peasants, seducing Helga, the German town Commandant's assistant, and vainly trying to get his hands on the original of the painting The Fallen Madonna with the Big Boobies by Van Klomp.

 Gibson then toured with the group when Allo 'Allo! transferred to the stage and had successful tours both in the United Kingdom and abroad.
 The stage version of the show gave rein to his other skills, and he was able to demonstrate his mastery of the violin.

 He played Sunning in the 1971 BBC1 television series Tom Brown's Schooldays.
 His first film role of note was in the 1971 film The Go Between, in which he played Marcus Maudsley, school friend of Leo Colston (Dominic Guard) who passed messages between Julie Christie and Alan Bates, and he also played young Tony Farrant in the 1973 film version of England Made Me.
 He has also played a wide variety of roles on stage and the TV screen, and in 2006 was a regular guest on The Daily Telegraph's World Cup Pubcast, where he usually took the role of Herr Flick, providing a more biased view of the proceedings.
-In 2003, he guest starred in the Doctor Who audio drama Flip-Flop.
+He guest starred in the Doctor Who audio dramas Flip-Flop (2003) and Warlock's Cross (2018) for Big Finish Productions..

 He has divided his time between Ireland and the UK, and continues to work in films, television, and theatre as well as working as a sub-editor for newspaper publications.

 Owing to the enduring popularity of Allo!
 'Allo!, he and Kim Hartman have formed a Flick and Helga fan club and made numerous cabaret appearances, using songs and sketches in character.
 In 2012, as guest speakers on the Fred Olsen ships, Boudicca and Balmoral, they travelled to the Canary Islands and up the Amazon River.
-In 2014, they were also guest performers at the Malfest Arts Festival in Malpas, Cheshire, and appeared at the War and Peace Show at Folkestone Racecourse in Kent with many of the prominent 'Allo 'Allo! cast, excepting Gordon Kaye.
+In 2014, they were also guest performers at the Malfest Arts Festival in Malpas, Cheshire, and appeared at the War and Peace Show at Folkestone Racecourse in Kent with many of the prominent 'Allo 'Allo! cast, excepting Gorden Kaye.
 In 2014 Gibson appeared with fellow Allo, 'Allo! cast members at the Sofia International Film Festival.
 Gibson also works as a radio actor, scriptwriter and voiceover artist.